slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Good rule of thumb: those who frequently use the word «disinformation» are the ones most likely to be pushing it."  -- x@elonmusk*
 > *"Broadcast TV is not designed for you; it’s designed for advertisers.*
 > *"Freedom of the press is for those who happen to own one.*
+"If you’re writing for your followers, your followers are worthless."  -- naval

 - engagement media
 - Instagram: where average people pretend to be millionaires.
 Twitter: where millionaires pretend to be average people.